BlackCapCoder/SoulMate/README.md

 Because SoulMate is an unreadable mess, I decided to create an assembler.
 The assembler has the following syntax:

 ```
-# Relative or absolute path to file to import
+# Relative or absolute path to a file or folder to import
 # lib/8bit
 # lib/gates/mux
 # comma, works, too